sebastian-code/bench_docker/README.md

 - `./dbench -h`: Shows this help message.

 - `./dbench <bench command>`: Runs a command in bench (i.e. Running `./dbench new-site site1.local`, will run `bench new-site site1.local` in the container).

-## For More Info

-For more info on building this docker container refer to this [Wiki](https://github.com/frappe/frappe_docker/wiki/Hitchhiker's-guide-to-building-this-frappe_docker-image)

 ## Contributing